 The best way to visualize that data is with a transmission curve report.

-Currently, we offer 2 lens choices.
-Our During Daylight collection which has a visibly dark yellow lens, and our After Sundown collection which has a visibly dark orange-red lens.
+Currently, we offer 4 lens choices.
+Our During Daylight collection which has a stronger, visibly dark yellow lens and an almost clear lens.
+Our After Sundown collection which has a stronger visibly dark red lens, and an orange lens.

 We exist to help you optimize your circadian rhythm and improve your health, not to cash in on the trending idea of blue light glasses by selling you half truths.
-Our research shows clear lenses just don't cut it for our purpose.
-Typically, they only filter out a small portion of blue light, usually 10% - 20%.
+Some eyewear makers are selling only clear lensed glasses that only filter out a small portion of blue light, usually 10% - 20%.
 Some decide to take their measurement at 1/2 way through the blue light spectrum and then claim they block 50%!
 So be mindful of the language used.
 Blocking 50% at 400 to 450nm but then letting in 70-90% from 450-500nm is not blocking 50% of blue light!

 By only being effective in the lower range of the blue light spectrum they have little bearing on Melatonin and circadian rhythm.
 They simply don't block anywhere near enough blue light to be effective for anything more than taking the edge of screen use during the early half of the day.
 They are a nice fashion accessory though...